Ok, you found a contractor that you’re going to hire, good for you.

 Oops now he wants money, but for what, he didn’t do anything yet?

 As a contractor, I could be starting a big job, say on Monday, well unless I needed to order special stuff I didn’t spend a dime yet.
 So I always like to get my first payment once I arrive at the homeowner’s house that morning and start working.
 I expect it then, but not every contractor is like me and that’s OK I guess.
 But definitely not weeks in advance, no way.
 Let’s not give him time to spend it before he starts your house.

 The first payment can be scary, I mean he didn’t start the job yet right?

-Here’s a real big thing and in all my years not one home owner has ever brought it up, EVER.
+Here’s a real big thing and in all my years, not one homeowner has ever brought it up, EVER.
 It’s still hard to believe.
-During the construction inspections by the building inspector may be required, if so make sure you get these inspections and that they pass with no exceptions.
+During the construction inspections by the building, the inspector may be required, if so make sure you get these inspections and that they pass with no exceptions.
 This way you know that you’re safe with the monies spent so far.

 A short story for you.
-A few years back I was asked to look at a addition job that someone started but got fired on.
-The home owner said that the framing passed already.
-Just by looking at it I know that there was no way it did.
-Sure enough I called the inspector to meet me at the house to go over the job and if he could verify if he passed the framing.
-Well, needless to say he was never at this house for an inspection.
-As it turned out, the person that came for the framing inspection was the so called contractor brother.
+A few years back I was asked to look at an additional job that someone started but got fired on.
+The homeowner said that the framing passed already.
+Just by looking at it, I know that there was no way it did.
+Sure enough, I called the inspector to meet me at the house to go over the job and if he could verify if he passed the framing.
+Well, needless to say, he was never at this house for an inspection.
+As it turned out, the person that came for the framing inspection was the so-called contractor brother.
 Well over fifty thousand dollars later it was a lesson learned.

 Remember, your house, your money.